 Gambling Advertising Regulation in Malta

 Gambling AdsMalta is a small island country in the center of the Mediterranean Sea whose society and culture have been shaped by centuries of foreign rule under Greek, Roman, British, and French conquerors.
-Today, it is an independent republic with a population of over 442,769 people and a membership in the European Union (EU).
+Today, it is an independent republic with a population of over 442,769 people and membership in the European Union (EU).

 After the passage of the Remote Gaming Regulations (S.L.
 438.04) of April 2004, Malta became the first member state of the EU to regulate online gambling.
-The sector is now a major contributor to the local economy, which accounted for around 12% of the country’s Gross Domestic Product (GDP) in 2019.
+The sector is now a major contributor to the local economy, accounting for around 12% of the country’s Gross Domestic Product (GDP) in 2019.

 Malta hosts approximately 10% of the remote gambling businesses worldwide, including household names like William Hill, Betway, and Unibet.
-Regulated by the Malta Gaming Authority (MGA), this industry employs over 9,000 people and contributed €1.56 billion to the local economy (a 9.6% year-on-year increase) in 2019.
+Regulated by the Malta Gaming Authority (MGA), this industry employs over 9,000 people and contributed €1.56 billion to the local economy (a 9.6% year-over-year increase) in 2019.

 Various restrictions on advertising are in place to protect underage and vulnerable individuals.
-During the 2020 coronavirus pandemic, the MGA became stricter in this respect, taking enforcement actions against several operators for their socially irresponsible advertisements.
+During the 2020 coronavirus pandemic, the MGA became stricter in this respect, taking enforcement actions against several operators for their socially irresponsible ads.

 Malta Overhauled Its Gambling Legislation in 2018